dmbarbour/wikilon/docs/ApplicationModel.md

 Awelon project will focus on RESTful applications, with the relevant resources being [Awelon Object](AboutAO.md) dictionaries and ad-hoc objects represented within them.
 Applications are modeled in terms of creating, reading, updating, and deleting words or dictionaries.
 AO preserves link structure upon evaluation.
 Together with object attributes (to provide metadata for rendering and updating objects), we can offer a simple and effective basis for hypermedia.

-Updates to a dictionary can propagate to ad-hoc views in a spreadsheet style.
+Updates to a dictionary can propagate to ad-hoc views.
 In addition to implicit word-level caching, stowage together with explicit `[computation]{&cache}` can support efficient recomputation of a compositional view upon a change in a persistent structure.
 For example, we could update a graph in real-time based on changes deep within a database maintained in another word.
 Further, we can efficiently cache ad-hoc views that aren't statefully preserved by permanent words in a dictionary.

 In context of a publish-subscribe protocol (or Comet based view), it is feasible to keep external systems and users up to date on a system in real-time.